You create farms using the Farms page.

 Schedule Power Management

-To help optimize savings and performance of the farm's server VMs in Microsoft Azure, you can optionally configure schedules to adjust the minimum number of powered-on servers in this farm on a recurring weekly basis.
+To help optimize savings and performance of the farm's VMs in Microsoft Azure, you can optionally configure schedules to adjust the minimum number of powered-on VMs in this farm on a recurring weekly basis.
 For example:

 You can specify up to 10 schedules for the farm.
-If any schedules have overlapping time periods but specify different minimum server numbers, the system uses the largest value of minimum servers for the overlapping time period.
+If any schedules have overlapping time periods but specify different minimum VM numbers, the system uses the largest value of minimum VMs for the overlapping time period.

 - Click the + icon to add the first row in the Schedule Power Management section.